JurajNyiri/HomeAssistant-Tapo-Control/README.md

 - Make sure the camera has motion detection turned on
 - Make sure the camera has privacy mode turned off
 - Make sure the camera can see you and your movement
+- If you have webhooks enabled, and your Home Assistant internal URL is reachable on HTTP, make sure camera can reach it.
 - Make sure you have correct IP set for Home Assistant.
 Turn on Advanced Mode under `/profile`.
 Go to `/config/network` and under `Network Adapter` verify correct IP is shown for the device.
 If it is not correct, under `Home Assistant URL` uncheck `Automatic` next to `Local Network` and set it to `http://<some IP address>:8123`. **DO NOT USE HTTPS**.
+- Certain camera firmwares have pullpoint broken, with only webhooks working.
+If you are not able to run webhooks because of above (https, or vlan setup), binary sensor will never show up.
 - Try walking in front of the camera
 - If above didn't work, restart the camera and try again